danielyaghil/aws-helpers/docs/dynamo-db.md

 - parameters: it is an object that includes the values of all the element defined either in keyCondition or additional filter (e.g. { ':pk': '123', ':sk': 'abc', ':age': 30 }).
 - sort: an optional parameter that defines the sort order of the results bad on sort key.
 It can be either "asc" or "desc".
 Default is "asc".
 - index: an optional name of the index to query (if not provided, the query will be performed on the table itself).
 Default is null.
-- firstPageOnly: an optional boolean parameter that indicates if the query should return only the first page of results or all the results.
-Default is false and the result are all possible objects matching the query.
+- maxItems: an optional parameter that defines the maximum number of items to return.
+Default is 0, which means no limit.

 It returns: